Mollom/wordpress-mollom/readme.txt

 = Requirements for Content Moderation Platform =

-Optionally, to enable the [Content Moderation Platform (CMP)](http://mollom.com/moderation) integration:
+Optionally, to enable the [Content Moderation Platform (CMP)](http://mollom.com/moderation):

 * [Pretty Permalinks](http://codex.wordpress.org/Using_Permalinks#Using_.22Pretty.22_permalinks) must be enabled.
-* On servers running PHP <5.4 as CGI, ensure the Apache `mod_rewrite` module is enabled and add the following lines to your `.htaccess` file:
+* On servers running PHP <5.4 **as CGI**, ensure the Apache `mod_rewrite` module is enabled and add the following lines to your `.htaccess` file:

         RewriteEngine On
         RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

+= Compatibility =

+Mollom is an all-in-one solution.
+Similar plugins conflict with its operations.

+To get the best performance out of Mollom, ensure to disable all other spam filter, honeypot, and CAPTCHA plugins, including the default Akismet plugin that ships with WordPress.

 == Upgrade Notice ==